zhangbsn-gt/developer.gov.sg/collections/_technologies/data-and-apis/land-transport-data-mall.md

 ## Overview

-LTA publishes a wide variety of land transport-related datasets (static and dynamic / real-time) on DataMall for enterprises, third-party developers, researchers, and other members of the public to promote collaboration and co-creation of innovative and inclusive transport solutions.
+LTA publishes a wide variety of land transport-related datasets (static and dynamic / real-time) on DataMall for enterprises, third-party developers, researchers and other members of the public to promote collaboration and co-creation of innovative and inclusive transport solutions.

 ### Get Started